cszach/cszach/README.md

 	<img align="left" src="https://raw.githubusercontent.com/you-create/you-create/master/img/thumbnails/sketches.jpg">
 </a>

-Sketches made for fun by me, in the third dimension, can be seen via a flat screen. :smiley: These are mostly done using three.js, but models made in 3D modeling programs (like Microsoft Paint 3D) are also there.
+Sketches made for fun by me.
+Exist in the third dimension, can be seen via a flat screen. :smiley: These are mostly done using three.js, but models made in 3D modeling programs (like Microsoft Paint 3D) are also there.
+It's like a showcase of things I've made with three.js + what I've modeled with desktop programs.
 I'm looking forward to making the content more diverse, such as adding VR content using A-Frame or pseudo-3D illustrations using Zdog!
 See my sketches at
 <https://you-create.github.io/three.js-sketches>.
 Still gradually growing in
 numbers!
 I hope I will be able to make a new one every week.